-5 So it really is a problem.
-I think we're 6 beginning to work through it.
-There are options within the 7 EMTALA legislation to allow people, once they've had their, 8 quote-unquote, assessment to send them to the clinic.
-But 9 it really did produce some issues.
-So it's something to 10 look into.

-11 Just a very picky point.
-If there's a citation t Auslander in the written material that I tried to find, it's 12 not in the references.
+- 1 for us because we're the -- the ER docs are the same as -- - 2 we are the ER docs, and so we would have to leave a busy - 3 office practice to go across, down the hall, spend time in - 4 the emergency room, and leave it. - 5 So it really is a problem.
+I think we're - 6 beginning to work through it.
+There are options within the - 7 EMTALA legislation to allow people, once they've had their, - 8 quote-unquote, assessment to send them to the clinic.
+But - 9 it really did produce some issues.
+So it's something to - 10 look into. - Just a very picky point.
+If there's a citation t - 12 Auslander in the written material that I tried to find, it's - 13 not in the references.
 Maybe you could find that.
-Thanks.
-13 14 DR. BAICKER: So I stand firmly with everyone against avoidable hospitalizations.
-And the investment in 15 16 the measures of really honing in on what those are seems 17 like a great investment for just understanding how well systems are performing, and also then, potentially in the 18 future, moving into policy levers.
-19 particularly problematic given that we want the policy 1 2 levers to operate at the provider level, and we know that 3 the measures that we currently have really perform best at the community level, and that when you break them down into 4 5 the provider level or, you know, more difficult still, subgroups within the provider level, you're not capturing in 6 7 as refined a way as you would like to, the real unavoidable, unavoidable hospital admissions.
-So the refinement would 8 9 let you have policy levers you wouldn't have right now.
-10 MR. BUTLER: Quick comment on unintended consequences.
-Herb, you brought up the impact of expanded 11 12 Medicaid in 2014.
-I think unintended is likely to be the -you'll have increased demand, but I think you're going to 13 have a shift from the large public safety net hospitals.
-14 15 Those people are going to be taking their cards to other 16 hospitals.
+Thanks. - DR. BAICKER: So I stand firmly with everyone - 15 against avoidable hospitalizations.
+And the investment in - the measures of really honing in on what those are seems - 17 like a great investment for just understanding how well - 18 systems are performing, and also then, potentially in the - 19 future, moving into policy levers. - I agree that right now, the measures may be too - 21 crude to be able to move into policy levers, so that - 22 investment seems well worthwhile, because it seems

+- 1 particularly problematic given that we want the policy - 2 levers to operate at the provider level, and we know that - 3 the measures that we currently have really perform best at - 4 the community level, and that when you break them down into - 5 the provider level or, you know, more difficult still, - 6 subgroups within the provider level, you're not capturing in - 7 as refined a way as you would like to, the real unavoidable, - 8 unavoidable hospital admissions.
+So the refinement would - 9 let you have policy levers you wouldn't have right now. - 10 MR. BUTLER: Quick comment on unintended - 11 consequences.
+Herb, you brought up the impact of expanded - 12 Medicaid in 2014.
+I think unintended is likely to be the -- - 13 you'll have increased demand, but I think you're going to - 14 have a shift from the large public safety net hospitals. - 15 Those people are going to be taking their cards to other - 16 hospitals. - And so, while you're trying to prop up those - 18 institutions, the reverse may occur because those that now - 19 have Medicaid are going to go elsewhere.
+It happened in - 20 OBVIOUSLY over the years.
+The number of deliveries at - 21 public -- you know, now that Medicaid -- they took their - 22 cards and they went elsewhere for care.
+So just something